 The deferred shares, which are held under the DCP, result from deferral of vested equity grants, voluntary deferral of retainer fees or the crediting of additional share units as a result of reinvestment of dividend equivalents.
 Deferred shares will be settled by delivery of common stock upon the director's separation from service on the Board, or as otherwise elected by the director.
 All of the deferred shares are included for each director in the Beneficial Ownership Table.

-- (5) The amounts in this column are contributions made by us under our Matching Gift Program to eligible charitable organizations matching contributions of the director to those charitable organizations during 2017. - (6) Mr. Williamson joined our Board in August 2017.
+(5) The amounts in this column are contributions made by us under our Matching Gift Program to eligible charitable organizations matching contributions of the director to those charitable organizations during 2018.

 Securities Ownership

 Directors and Executive Officers